21cmfast/tuesday/README.rst

     $ pip install .

-``tuesday`` is available on PyPI and can be installed with standard tools like ``pip`` or ``uv``::
+SOON: ``tuesday`` is available on PyPI and can be installed with standard tools like ``pip`` or ``uv``::

     $ pip install tuesday-eor